 Treatment of Scrotal Pain

 The best treatment of scrotal pain is treatment of the cause of pain.
 For example, testicular torsion Testicular Torsion Testicular torsion is the twisting of a testis on its spermatic cord so that the blood supply to the testis is blocked.
 Testicular torsion causes sudden, severe pain and later swelling of the... read more , strangulated hernias Incarceration and strangulation An abdominal wall hernia is an opening or area of weakness in the abdominal wall through which abdominal contents can protrude.
-An abdominal wall hernia causes a noticeable bulging but little... read more , and necrotizing infection Necrotizing Skin Infections Necrotizing skin infections, including necrotizing cellulitis and necrotizing fasciitis, are severe forms of cellulitis characterized by death of infected skin and tissues (necrosis).
-The infected... read more require prompt surgery.
+An abdominal wall hernia causes a noticeable bulge but little... read more , and necrotizing infection Necrotizing Skin Infections Necrotizing skin infections, including necrotizing cellulitis and necrotizing fasciitis, are severe forms of cellulitis.
+These infections cause infected skin and tissues to die (necrosis).
+The... read more require prompt surgery.

 Doctors may give analgesics, such as nonsteroidal anti-inflammatory drugs or opioids, to relieve severe pain.